Payment Actions

 PluginContext.Operations.PayOrderAndPayOutOnUser(credentials, order, paymentType, order.ResultSum);

-Assume there is an IOrder order that needs to be tendered using a plugin payment method.
+Let there be an IOrder order that needs to be paid with a plugin payment type.

 var order = PluginContext.Operations.GetOrders().Last(o => o.Status == OrderStatus.New);